 Printable Vinyl Sticker Paper

-If you want to make stickers, decals or printed labels, consider getting some sticker paper and/or printable vinyl.
+If you want to make stickers, decals, or printed labels, consider getting some sticker paper and/or printable vinyl.
 For the cost-conscious, try Avery Shipping Labels for experimentation and practice.

 Glossy White 8.5 x 11 inch Sheets for Your Inkjet Or Laser Printer - 15 Waterproof Decal Paper Sheets Dry Quickly and Hold Ink Beautifully